How is climate change affecting native plants in Maryland?

 - Avoid purchasing plants sourced from populations to your north.

 - Trees live for decades, sometimes centuries.
 Successful tree selection must be based on projections of future climate conditions.
-You will find guidance for successful tree species selection at the USFS Climate Change Tree Atlas. (below)
+Read about planting trees in pur changing climate.

 - Do not import southern species north of their natural range unless you are doing so as part of a large, well-researched conservation program.
 There can be adverse consequences for both the species itself and for local ecosystems.